JackSloaner/TLAP-Exercises/README.md

 - Finds the mode(s) in a linked list of numbers
 - Use linked list histogram to keep track of the numbers that appear in the sequence and the amount of times they've appeared
 - Highlighted functions:
-  - `findMode`: Using reference to linked list of modes, updates to point to the mode(s) of the array
+  - `findMode`: Use reference to linked list of modes, updates to point to the mode(s) of the array
-  - `updateHistogram`: Updating linked list histogram by either adding new number or incrementing the existing number's count.
+  - `updateHistogram`: Update linked list histogram by either adding new number or incrementing the existing number's count.

 ## Chapter 5: Classes
 ### 5.1: automobile_class